npechl/inab-inhouse-analyses/README.md

-# INAB In-House Analysis
+# INAB In-House Analyses

-This repository hosts the **INAB in-house analysis** Quarto webpage, which provides internal documentation and workflows for standard bioinformatics analyses at INAB.
+This repository hosts the **INAB in-house analyses** Quarto webpage, which provides internal documentation and workflows for standard bioinformatics analyses at INAB.